USF Diabetes Center

 - Outpatient psychotherapy services focused on addressing barriers to optimal blood sugar control.

-The new Diabetes Center clinical research space also includes a state-of-the art education classroom and full demonstration kitchen.
+The new USF Diabetes and Endocrinology Center clinical research space also includes a state-of-the art education classroom and full demonstration kitchen.
 Chefs from around Tampa Bay as well as special guest celebrity chefs will be invite to demonstrate how to cook healthy meals, right inside the Center!

 In addition to traditional educational programs for patients and their families, the Center serves as a resource to health care providers through regular professional education programs here at the Center and through partnerships with local, regional, state (Departments of Education and Health), national, and international organizations.
 The Diabetes Center assists in the training of physicians, nurses, dietitians, psychologists and allied-health students through USF and affiliated academic institutions and societies.
 Our regional education efforts include the development of the “Tampa Bay Diabetes Society.”
 This society, comprised of Bay-Area diabetes care providers, meets quarterly to foster collaboration and advance the standard of care in our community.

-The USF Diabetes Center focuses on diabetes research areas including:
+The Center focuses on diabetes research areas including:

 - Diabetes Prevention - Determine who is at risk for developing T1D and to find ways to prevent, delay or reverse the disease progression in those at risk.